 Looks Skin Studio Pro Ariella Beamon is an Esthetician in Texas.
 Her makeup and skincare knowledge makes her a great asset to our PocketSuite Pro community.
-Ariella talks to CEO Chinwe Onyeagoro about the importance of being honesty with clients and work-life-balance.
+Ariella talks to CEO, Chinwe Onyeagoro and Managing Editor, Sean Litteljohn about the importance of honesty and the balance of work.

 I have so many questions for you.
 You are one of the top performing estheticians in the PocketSuite community.
 You are a mom.
 You teach other estheticians.
 There is nothing you don’t do.
 I want to go deep today to share with the community your evolution as a master esthetician.
 I’d love to hear the good, the bad, and the ugly.
 Let’s start with how you got started in this business.